Dhrubaneel/cloudformation_tutorial/README.md

 3. firehose
 4. s3

-Note: This repo only creates S3 and Kinesis and not the full implementation as this is only for giving a basic idea about how things work
+**Note**: This repo only creates S3 and Kinesis and not the full implementation as this is only for giving a basic idea about how things work

 ## Vital Commands